Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
+	r1.16
+		- Fixed a bug with character creation on Classic Era.

 	r1.15
 		- Second try to fix the Retail Outdated Addons bug.